pulsar-edit/documentation/docs/developing-for-pulsar/handling-uris.md

 ::: warning Warning

 Handling URIs triggered from other applications, like a web browser, is a powerful tool, but also one that can be jarring.
-You should shape your package's user experience to handle this well.
+You should shape your package’s user experience to handle this well.
 In general, you should **avoid taking direct action on behalf of a user**.
-For example, a URI handler that immediately installs a package is too invasive, but a URI handler that shows the package's pane in the settings view is useful.
+For example, a URI handler that immediately installs a package is too invasive, but a URI handler that shows the package’s pane in the settings view is useful.
 A URI handler that begins to clone a repo is overly aggressive, but a URI handler that _prompts_ the user to clone a repo is okay.

 Any package with a URI handler that we feel violates this guideline is subject to removal from the Pulsar package registry at our discretion.